Chiropractic Care After a Work Injury

 When it comes to treating work injury pain, the most effective way to do so depends on the kind of injury you have.
 Treatment options also depend on how severe your injury is.
 For minor injuries, such as mild sprains, resting the affected area, putting ice or heat on it, taking nonprescription medications and limiting your activities are generally effective at easing pain at least temporarily.
 However, if you have pain that is severe or pain that is not responding to these types of treatment, there are other options to consider.
 Surgery might be recommended or required for serious injuries that are not healing properly, especially if these injuries affect your quality of life.
 If you have a more serious work injury, it’s important to have it evaluated to determine how severe it is and how it should be treated.
 Getting a diagnosis and prompt treatment can help reduce the risk of developing complications or having your work injury get even worse.

 Many types of work injuries can be treated with chiropractic care.
 This type of care involves making adjustments to the spinal discs to realign them for proper healing and to relieve pain and other symptoms.
-Health First Injury & Pain Centers in the Dallas-Fort Worth area have skilled chiropractors who can help you achieve a pain-free life after you’ve suffered a workplace injury.
+We have skilled chiropractors who can help you achieve a pain-free life after you’ve suffered a workplace injury.
 Realigning the spine through chiropractics takes pressure off the affected discs, which makes it possible for them to heal more effectively.
 This eases soreness, stiffness, tingling and other symptoms of common workplace injuries.
 We also offer physical therapy and nutritional counseling for relief from symptoms of work injuries.